 Below are just a few of the actual case histories of people just like you that we have helped.
-For over fifteen years, ARC Physical Therapy has helped nearly 10,000 people rediscover the simple joy of being able to sleep, work, and play without pain.
+For over twenty years, ARC Physical Therapy has helped nearly 10,000 people rediscover the simple joy of being able to sleep, work, and play without pain.

 Diagnosis: Bilateral elbow tendonitis (epicondylitis), bilateral shoulder pain, neck pain, and chronic low back pain.

 Patient History: Patient owns a hair salon, and reports chronic low back pain (10 years) and severe bilateral elbow, shoulder, and neck pain (for several months) when working.

 Significant Findings: Patient presented with painfully limited cervical rotation and side bending to the right.
 Bilateral elbow flexion and right shoulder abduction were also limited moderately and painful at the end ROM.
 Backward bending of the lumbar spine was also painfully limited.
 Muscular hypertonicity and tender points were present in the right posterior cervical spine, right shoulder and ribcage, both elbows, and right hip flexors.